codepr/codepr.github.io/_posts/2025-01-01-dogfight-server-elixir.md

 this logic is yet to be implemented and it's essentially skipped, there is a single game server started as part of the application startup.

-The main responsibities of the `GenServer` is to provide a single source of truth to all the connected clients:
+The main responsibilities of the `GenServer` is to provide a single source of truth to all the connected clients:

 - Each connecting player, after having received an identifier, are registered to the